FAQ - MA studies

 How do I sign up to MA seminars?

 You need to sign up online for your seminars both in the Autumn semester and the Spring semester and should attend the compulsory online information session (inscription en ligne – IEL) at the beginning of the Autumn semester (dates indicated on the Faculty homepage) or ask for information about this at the Service des examens.

 There is no formal inscription within the English department.
-You simply attend the seminars for which you have signed up or intend to sign up at the IEL and your presence will be recorded on a seminar sheet in the third week of the semester.
+You simply attend the seminars for which you have signed up or intend to sign up at the IEL and your presence will be recorded on an electronic departmental enrolment form in the third week of the semester.

 Can I follow MA seminars on an occasional basis or from a distance?

 Unless a seminar is specifically announced to be run as an e-learning course this is not possible as active and regular participation is a major requirement of our programme.